scality/metalk8s/docs/operation/solutions.rst

 Preparation
 -----------

 #.
-Import a Solution in the cluster, and make the container images
+Import a solution in the cluster, and make the container images
    available through the cluster registry.

    .. code::

       ./solutions.sh import --archive </path/to/solution.iso>

 #.
-Activate a Solution version.
+Activate a solution version.

    .. code::

       ./solutions.sh activate --name <solution-name> --version <solution-version>

-   Only one version of a Solution can be active at any point in time.
+   Only one version of a solution can be active at a time.
-   An active Solution version provides the cluster-wide resources, such as CRDs, to all other versions of this Solution.
+   An active solution version provides cluster-wide resources, such as CRDs, to all other versions of this solution.

 Deployment
 ----------

 #.
 Solutions are meant to be deployed in isolated namespaces called
-   :term:`Environments <Environment>`.
+   :term:`environments <Environment>`.

-   To create an Environment, run:
+   To create an environment, run:

    .. code::